 You follow the river up through the valley on a sealed path so it’s impossible to take a wrong turn.
 Along the way you’ll pass Ryokan, temples, shrines and somewhat unexpectedly, an insect museum.

 As we entered the park itself there’s a stream bubbling through to join the river, a seated area and toilet facilities.
-I’d suggest making use of them as they are the last ones you will see for while and they’re clean and well kept as public bathrooms generally are in Japan.
+I’d suggest making use of them as they are the last ones you will see for awhile and they’re clean and well kept as public bathrooms generally are in Japan.
 The seats were comfortable and we decided to make use of them to eat our chestnuts while they were still nice and hot from the oven.
 This is when they are at their absolute best.

 Views over Minoo

 Around halfway along the path you’ll see a bridge across the river to your right.
 This is a short detour if you want to take it that offers great views on a clear day out over the Minoo Valley and through to the city skyscrapers on a clear day.
 The path is partially unsealed on this side and a little steeper but still easy walking unless it’s very wet and muddy.